DECO3801-HelloWorld/studio-build/README.md

 ## When would I use MagicShare?

 MagicShare is perfect for large groups of people where showing content on a small device would be impractical.
-With traditional content hosting services, there is one "presenter" who controls all of the content being displayed.With MagicShare, the system is decentralised, allowing all users the opportunity to excess themselves.
+With traditional content hosting services, there is one "presenter" who controls all of the content being displayed.
+With MagicShare, the system is decentralised, allowing all users the opportunity to excess themselves.

 ## How do I use MagicShare